-- Method 1 Delineate the Residential 1 Zone on the District Planning Maps. - Method 2 Include Rules identifying activities that are appropriate within the Residential 1 Zone. - Method 3 Identify the anticipated amenity values for the Residential 1 Zone, include environmental standards to protect and enhance them, and implement through enforcement under the RMA, education, advocacy and collaboration with other Territorial Authorities.
+Identify the anticipated amenity values for the Residential 1 Zone, include environmental standards to protect and enhance them, and implement through enforcement under the Resource Management Act 1991, education, advocacy and collaboration with other territorial authorities.

-Method 4 Include rules in the Plan:
+RES1Z-M4 Include Rules in the Plan:

-- (A) Setting limits for the bulk and location of structures. - (B) Setting maxima on the proportion of the site that may be covered by buildings. - (C) Setting limits on the size of any signage and require that signage relate to the activities being carried out on-site.
+- 1. Setting limits for the bulk and location of structures - 2.
+Setting maxima on the proportion of the site that may be covered by buildings - 3.
+Setting limits on the size of any signage and require that signage relate to the activities being carried out on site.

-- Method 5 Include Rules addressing District Wide issues. - Method 6 Require applications for resource consent to include an analysis of the proposal on the defined amenity values of the Residential 1 Zone, as well as any relevant principles of good urban design.
+RES1Z-M5 Include Rules addressing District Wide issues.

+RES1Z-M6 Require applications for resource consent to include an analysis of the proposal on the defined amenity values of the Residential 1 Zone, as well as any relevant principles of good urban design.

-- (A) Promotion of the principles of qualities of good urban design. - (B) Promotion of the principles of Crime Prevention Through Environmental Design (CPTED). - (C) Protection of landscape values. - (D) Mitigation or avoidance of nuisance arising from glare and accentuation of windflow effects. - (E) Promotion of site and building design that recognises energy efficiency and its benefits, such as passive solar gain.
+- 1. Promotion of the principles of good urban design - 2.
+Promotion of the principles of Crime Prevention Through Environmental Design (CPTED) - 3.
+Protection of landscape values - Mitigation or avoidance of nuisance arising from glare and accentuation of windflow effects - 5.
+Promotion of site and building design that recognises energy efficiency and its benefits, such as passive solar gain.

-2.37 RESIDENTIAL 1A (MEDIUM DENSITY) ZONE
+RES1AZ RESIDENTIAL 1A (MEDIUM DENSITY) ZONE